Phase transitions and crtical exponents in the six-vertex model on kagome lattices

 \subsection{The 6V Model}

-Figure \ref{fig:6vertex} (a) presents six typical configurations of the 6V model on the Kagome lattice, which satisfy the condition of two incoming and two outgoing.
+Figures \ref{fig:6vertex} (a1)–(c2) present six typical configurations of the 6V model on the Kagome lattice, which satisfy the condition of two incoming and two outgoing.
 Based on the states of the legs, the type of each vertex can be determined and is represented by the symbols a1-c2.
-Compared with the vertices in the shape of a ``$ +$" on the square lattice, the legs pointing upwards, downwards, to the left, and to the right on the square lattice correspond to the legs numbered 1, 3, 2, and 4 of the Kagome lattice, as shown in Fig~\ref{fig:6vertex} (b).
+Compared with the vertices in the shape of a ``$ +$" on the square lattice, the legs pointing upward, downward, to the left, and to the right on the square lattice correspond to the legs numbered 1, 3, 2, and 4 of the Kagome lattice, as shown in Figs.~\ref{fig:6vertex} (d1)-(d3).

 The six vertices have their own weights $W_i$ as $a1$, $a2$, $b1$, $b2$, $c1$, $c2$, respectively.
 In this work, for simplicity, we set $a1=a2$, $b1=b2$, and $c1=c2$.
-According to the the Boltzmann distribution, the vertices also have their energy defined as where $\beta$ is the inverse temperature.
+According to the the Boltzmann distribution, the vertices also have their energy defined as where $\beta$ is the inverse temperature, and traditionally, $\beta=1$.

-As shown in Fig.~\ref{fig:6vertex} (d1), in mathematical notation, we represent the state of the arrow pointing towards the vertex as a ``+" sign, and the state of the arrow pointing away from the vertex as a ``-" sign.
+As shown in Fig.~\ref{fig:6vertex} (d1), in mathematical notation, we represent the state of the arrow pointing towards the vertex as a ``-" sign, and the state of the arrow pointing away from the vertex as a ``+" sign.
 Considering that in the Kagome lattice, in addition to the upright paired opposite triangles \uprightTriangles, there are also tilted paired opposite triangles \leftTiltedTriangles and \rightTiltedTriangles.
 Since the states of the legs at the vertex are closely related to the weight and energy of the vertex, it is necessary to number the legs after strictly tilting them.
-As shown in Figs.~\ref{fig:6vertex} (d1)-(d3), \leftTiltedTriangles can be obtained by rotating \uprightTriangles clockwise by 120 degrees, and \rightTiltedTriangles can be obtained by rotating \leftTiltedTriangles clockwise by another 120 degrees.
+As shown in Figs.~\ref{fig:6vertex} (d1)-(d3), \leftTiltedTriangles can be obtained by rotating \uprightTriangles clockwise by $120 ^{\circ}$, and \rightTiltedTriangles can be obtained by rotating \leftTiltedTriangles clockwise by another $120 ^{\circ}$.
 During the rotation process, the numbering of the legs is bounded to the legs themselves.
 This type of definition was introduced in 1982~\cite{rotate}.